spann-pediatrics/HMO-Dashboard/README.md

 - Logging everything in the catalog/ folder
 - Creating the final merged dataset
 - A non-technical user only needs to run the notebook top-to-bottom to update the data.

+#### 5. catalog/ — Automated Logs

+These files help track what was processed:
+- detection_log.csv → records which sheet was identified as the HMO sheet
+- hmo_manifest.csv → inventory of all processed files
+- processed_log.csv → prevents re-processing previously cleaned files

+This folder is automatically updated by the pipeline.

+#### 6. project/helpers/

+Contains helper functions used throughout the pipeline:
+- hmo_utils.py → sheet detection, renaming rules, cleaning functions, logging, etc.

+Non-technical users do not need to modify these files.